The Dying American Prisoner

 So, on November 2, a medical transport drove Roach beyond the prison’s concertina-wire perimeter.
 They hit the highway, speeding west toward the ocean, where the sisters of the Missionaries of Charity had a bed waiting.
 “Can you imagine being cared for by a bunch of Mother Teresas?”
 Knauf said.
 “What better way to go home?”

 Beginning in 2010, the U.S. prison population began to fall for the first time in decades—yet the number of older inmates has nearly tripled since 1999.
 Inconsistent data and accounting make health-care costs difficult to track across all 50 states, but one trend is evident: As the average age of prisoners has risen, so too has the cost of caring for them.
-The isolation and stress of prison life accelerates the aging process, and a lack of quality medical care can lead to health problems that could be managed with ease on the outside.
+The isolation and stress of prison life accelerate the aging process, and a lack of quality medical care can lead to health problems that could be managed with ease on the outside.
 By some estimates, incarcerating older inmates costs anywhere from three to nine times more than younger prisoners—largely due to health-care costs as prisoners age.

 In California, the percentage of inmates 55 or older rose by more than 500 percent between 1990 and 2009, and health-care costs multiplied along the way.
 In 2001, the average annual health-care cost per California inmate was $5,362.
 By 2018, that number had ballooned to $27,756, nearly three times the amount of money the state spends per public-school student.
 Add the cost of security and transportation, and that figure is even higher.
 “These prisons were built for young healthy men,” said Michele DiTomas, the chief physician and hospice director at the California Medical Facility.
 “Nobody expected to be spending $100,000 for an inmate for a year.”